Get Screened

 Benefits of doing a FIT

 A FIT is easy to do, safe and won’t hurt.
-It can detect traces of blood in your stool that you can’t see.
+It can detect traces of blood in your poop that you can’t see.
 If any blood is found, the recommended follow-up test is a colonoscopy.
 A colonoscopy may find any precancerous polyps or cancer at its early stages, when treatment can work better.

 Risks of doing a FIT

-Frequently asked questions about FIT
+Frequently asked questions about ordering a FIT kit

-No, if you already have a lab requisition for a FIT please take this form to your nearest lab and pick up your FIT kit instead of ordering one online or by phone.
+No, if you already have a lab requisition for a FIT kit, please take this form to your nearest lab and pick up your FIT kit instead of ordering one.

 How will my FIT kit be shipped?